Tepeng0213/PrecisionBio-An-Industrial-Grade-scRNA-seq-Analysis-Pipeline-for-COVID-19/Readme.md

 # Module 1: Environment Initialization & System Audit (Step 0 - 0.5)

 ## 1. Module Overview
 This module is responsible for constructing an industrial-grade foundation for single-cell analysis.
-Through automated scripting, it handles dependency deployment, cloud storage mounting, and standardized project path configuration.
+Through automated scripting, it handles dependency deployment, cloud storage mounting, 和 standardized project path configuration.
 It further performs environmental compliance auditing to ensure stability and reproducibility for subsequent high-intensity computational tasks.

 ## 2. Core Functional Summary
 * **Automated Environment Deployment**: One-click integration of core components such as Scanpy and kb-python, eliminating manual configuration conflicts.